-If you are planning to add personalized garments to your product portfolio, there are two printing methods that you can opt for — heat transfer printing and sublimation printing.
+If you are planning to add personalized garments to your product portfolio, there are two sublimation and heat transfer printing methods that you can opt for — heat transfer printing and sublimation printing.

 Both have their respective pros and cons, and you can choose either as you like.
-Here is a short guide to help you decide for your online design studio:
+Here is a short guide to help you decide on your online design studio: